vgarmes/vgarmes.github.io/src/content/blog/powershell-prompt-with-oh-my-posh.md

 ## Install z (directory jumping)

 **z** is a really useful module that lets you quickly navigate the file system based on your command history.
-The way it works is that by just typing in the command prompt `z` followed by a keyword, **z** will search in your command history for the closest match and "cd" into it.
+The way it works is that by just typing in the command prompt `z` followed by a keyword, **z** will search in your command history for the closest match and `cd` into it.

-For example, if you have previosly navigated into the directory `C:\Users\Victor\dev\homepage` and you type `z homepage`, **z** will automatically navigate you to that directory.
+For example, if you have previosly navigated into the directory `C:\path\to\my-cool-project` and you type `z cool`, **z** will automatically navigate you to that directory.

 To install **z**, run the following command:
 ```ps1